autosome-ru/human_legnet/README.md

 MPRA-LegNet was successfully tested on various Ubuntu LTS releases (including but not limited to 20.04.3).

+## Software and hardware requirements

+To train model from the publication you'll need 7GB GPU memory and 32 GB CPU.

 # Model training and cross-validation

 10-fold cross-validation was used for the model training and testing.
 The respective script is python vikram/human_legnet/core.py which be used as follows: